kora-projects/kora-docs/mkdocs/docs/en/documentation/kafka.md

     ```

 Invalid combinations are: `ProducerRecord<K, V>` together with `@KafkaPublisher.Topic`, `ProducerRecord<K, V>` together with separate `key`/`value`/`Headers`, more than one `Headers`, more than one `Callback`, and a method with separate `key`/`value` without `@KafkaPublisher.Topic`.

+### Telemetry { #telemetry }

+Kafka uses a telemetry contract for logging, metrics, and tracing of messages.
+Telemetry configuration (the `telemetry { logging / metrics / tracing }` section) is described in the [Configuration](#config-producer) section.

+For each message, `KafkaPublisher` creates a telemetry context, which is closed upon completion of processing.
+The message is described via telemetry handler parameters, including topic, partition, offset, and processing duration.

+The default factory, `DefaultKafkaPublisherTelemetryFactory`, combines three factories:
+- `KafkaPublisherLoggerFactory` builds a `KafkaPublisherLogger` to log the start and end of message processing;
+- `KafkaPublisherMetricsFactory` builds a `KafkaPublisherMetrics` to record message metrics;
+- `KafkaPublisherTracerFactory` builds a `KafkaPublisherTracer` for distributed tracing.

+Metrics and tracing are described in the [Metrics Reference](metrics.md#kafka) section.